eversoneliasg/100-days-of-python/README.md

 By the end of the day, we will have written code capable of generating great pieces of artwork!<br>
 **Lessons and exercises**: turtle graphics; tuples; importing modules; extracting colors from images.

+## Day 19 - Turtle Games

+Using Turtle Graphics, we will make a lot of games.
+**Lessons and exercises**: more Turtle Graphics; event listeners; higher order functions; state and multiple instances.